lchski/lucascherkewski.com/_posts/2016-09-11-no-hidden-links.md

 Picture it: You’re working on a web design project.
 Things are humming along well, until suddenly you hit it.
 That moment.
 *Here I am again*, you think, *that painful point in any project—dealing with the links.*

 You may know this moment well.
-Certainly, I‘ve grappled with it quite a few times, and still do.
+Certainly, I’ve grappled with it quite a few times, and still do.

 Browsers don’t help the issue much: the default link style is so garish, so brash, that we’re inclined to do something, *anything*, to get it looking respectable.